-- (B) In the event that objective zoning, general plan, subdivision, or design review standards are mutually inconsistent, a development shall be deemed consistent with the objective zoning and subdivision standards pursuant to this subdivision if the development is consistent with the standards set forth in the general plan. - (C) The amendments to this subdivision made by the act adding this subparagraph do not constitute a change in, but are declaratory of, existing law. - (D) A project located on a neighborhood lot, as defined in Section 65852.23, shall be deemed consistent with objective zoning standards, objective design standards, and objective subdivision standards if the project meets the standards applied to the parcel pursuant to subdivision (b) of Section 65852.23.
-65852.23 and if none of the square footage in the project is designated for hotel, motel, bed and breakfast inn, or other transient lodging use, except for a residential hotel.
-For purposes of this subdivision, "residential hotel" shall have the same meaning as defined in Section 50519 of the Health and Safety Code. - (6) The development is not located on a site that is any of the following: - 39 (A) A coastal zone, as defined in Division 20 (commencing 40 with Section 30000) of the Public Resources Code.
+- (B) In the event that objective zoning, general plan, subdivision, or design review standards are mutually inconsistent, a development shall be deemed consistent with the objective zoning and subdivision standards pursuant to this subdivision if the development is consistent with the standards set forth in the general plan. - (C) It is the intent of the Legislature that the objective zoning standards, objective subdivision standards, and objective design review standards described in this paragraph be adopted or amended in compliance with the requirements of Chapter 905 of the Statutes of 2004. - (D) The amendments to this subdivision made by the act adding this subparagraph do not constitute a change in, but are declaratory of, existing law. - (E) A project located on a neighborhood lot, as defined in Section 65852.23, shall be deemed consistent with objective zoning standards, objective design standards, and objective subdivision standards if the project is consistent with the provisions of subdivision (b) of Section 65852.23 and if none of the square footage in the project is designated for hotel, motel, bed and breakfast inn, or other transient lodging use, except for a residential hotel.
+For purposes of this subdivision, "residential hotel" shall have the same meaning as defined in Section 50519 of the Health and Safety Code.